-The discount rate used to measure the total pension liability was 8%.
+The discount rate used to measure the total pension liability was 8.0%.
 There was no change in the discount rate since the previous year.
 The projection of cash flows used to determine the discount rate assumed that contributions from plan members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The long-term rate of return on pension plan investments is 8%.
-The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimates ranges future real rates of return (expected returns, net pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2016 are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2016 are summarized on the next page:

-Asset Allocation and L etirement Syst ong-Term Expo of August 31, ected Real Rate of f Return
+Target Long-Term Expected Geometric Real Expected Contribution to Long-Term

-Asset Class Target Allocation Long-term Expected Geometric Real Rate of Return Expected Contribution to Long-term Portfolio Returns
+Asset Class Allocation Rate of Return Portfolio Returns

 Global Equity

 U.S. 18% 4.6% 1.0%

 Non-U.S. Developed 13% 5.1% 0.8%

 Emerging Markets 9% 5.9% 0.7%

 Directional Hedge Funds 4% 3.2% 0.1%

 Private Equity 13% 7.0% 1.1%

 Stable Value

 U.S. Treasuries 11% 0.7% 0.1%

 Absolute Return 0% 1.8% 0.0%

 Stable Value Hedge Funds 4% 3.0% 0.1%

 Cash 1% -0.2% 0.0%

 Real Return

 Global Inflation Linked Bonds 3% 0.9% 0.0%

 Real Assets 16% 5.1% 1.1%

-Energy & Natural Resources 3% 6.6% 0.2%
+Energy and Natural Resources 3% 6.6% 0.2%

 Commodities 0% 1.2% 0.0%

 Risk Parity

-Risk Parity 5% 6.7% 0.3%
+Risk Paritiy 5% 6.7% 0.3%

 Inflation Expectation 2.2%

 Alpha 1.0%

+Tatal 4000/ 0.70/

 Total 100% 8.7%

-^{} The expected contribution to returns incorporates the volatility drag resulting from the conversion between arithmetic and geometric mean returns.
+^{} The expected contribution to returns incorporates the volatility drag resulting from the conversion between artithmetic and geometric mean returns.